memothelemo/TycoonStuff/SETUP_FOR_DUMMIES.md

 	rojo --help
 	```

-	- If it goes wrong, skip to Step 7 and return to Step 5, once it's done
+	- If it goes wrong, skip to Step 7 and return to Step 5 after

 5. Open the terminal program: